minionkevin/NGUI-practice/README.md

-# UGUI-practice
+# NGUI-practice
 UGUI+XML practice
-using XML to save/load servers settings using UGUI to build UI
+using XML to save/load servers settings using NGUI to build UI